Specialities

 columnsHow do the big days traditionally pan out at Tom’s Cottage?Christmas Eve is the warm up: tune in to Radio 4 for the King’s College Carol Service, break open the sherry and prep some veg for tomorrow.
 Light the woodburner and play a game of Monopoly (Cornish edition in the den).
 Nip out to Midnight Mass at St Kew or St Teath (we’ll update local services here when they’re confirmed).

 Christmas Day: open stockings on waking.
 Walk the dog and get the kitchen together if cooking lunch, and nip to a morning service if you didn’t make it to church last night.
 Or, if eating out, go for a walk on Bodmin Moor/head to the beach for a Christmas dip.
-(When confirmed, we’ll add mass swim beaches/dates here).
 Mid afternoon watch the King’s Christmas message (BBC 1) by the fire and open presents.
 Settle in for a game of charades, followed by Who Am I – sticky note on forehead style.
 Snacks and chocolate reign – it’s Christmas!

 Boxing Day – time to blow out the cobwebs.
 A stonking good walk and lunch out if you cooked yesterday.
 A woodland amble or the Camel Trail are more sheltered if the weather’s inclement.
 Home to watch a movie by the fire (and eat baked potatoes with leftovers).